hackerpranavpandey/Beats.AI/README.md

 Scikit-Learn(Random Forest Regressor)
 Latex
 Matplotlib
+Tesnsorflow

 ## How to Use

 To use the Heart Rate Prediction Model, follow these steps:
 Start by cloning the repository and downloading all necessary files, including beatai.py, run.py, and the relevant CSV data files into your local directory.

 With beatai.py, you can effortlessly train a sophisticated random forest model using given train_data.csv file.
 This process results in the creation of a joblib file, encapsulating trained model.

 Once the model is trained, run.py comes into play.
 This script is adeptly crafted to utilize the trained model for predicting outcomes based on sample_test_data.csv.

 The predictions are conveniently saved in a result.csv file, ensuring easy access and analysis.

 ## Conclusion